melkodary/evmos-stats/README.md

     go run main.go
     ```

+## Technical Decisions
+1. **Concurrency with Goroutines**: Utilized goroutines to fetch wallet balances concurrently, reducing the overall execution time.
+2. **Mocked Data**: Evmos endpoint for blocks, always returned an empty transaction list.
+To test the application,
+I created a mock data with transactions between blocks 100 and 200, and assumed the response of `transcation_tracer`.
+3. **Save stats to csv \& BDD**: I did not have enough time to implement them.

 ## Assignment Checklist

 - [x] Create an open-source (i.e public) GitHub repository to host your project.